JustViolin.org

 How to Interpret Staccato

 In most classical repertoire, a running passage of Staccato notes often means some sort of bouncing bow-strokes (e.g., Spiccato or Sautillé).
 Staccato is sometimes marked on notes to be played with Martelé as well.
 If it involves dotted rhythm, it may also be suggesting Hooked Bow.
 Things get more complicated when there are slurs involved.
-When two or more Staccato notes are slurred, we have to figure out if it is Slurred Staccato, Flying Spiccato, Ricochet, or something else.
+When two or more Staccato notes are slurred, we have to decide if it is a Slurred Staccato, Flying Spiccato, Ricochet, or something else.

 Spiccato